abhisheks008/DL-Simplified/Resume Screning Model/Model/README.md

 # RESUME SCREENING AND CLASSIFICATION MODEL

-**AIM**

-Develop a model for predicting the class/category of role based on the person's resume.
+##TEXT CLASSIFICATION

+**GOAL**

+Develop a model classify resumes into predefined categories.
+Note: Text classification is an example of supervised machine learning since we train the model with labelled data.

 **DATASET**